manny-douge/PointCloud-Labeler-Supreme/README.md

   - Abililty to playback sequences.
   - Export of data in user-specified form as JSON.

+### Todos
+ - Add support for import of more standard pointcloud file formats.
+ - Add hooks for customized import and exports.

 # Instructions/Controls:

 Controls for VIEWING mode: